What to do if you’ve been injured on the job as a healthcare worker in North Carolina

-These benefits should cover losses incurred while performing assigned job duties during assigned work hours.
+These benefits only cover losses incurred while performing assigned job duties during assigned work hours.
 They don’t cover unassigned duties outside assigned work hours or activities during lunch or breaks.

 What to do if you’re hurt as a healthcare professional

-Within 2 years you must file a claim via the North Carolina Industrial Commission Form 18 Notice of Accident to Employer and Claim of Employee, Representative or Dependent.
+- File a claim.
+Within 2 years, you must file a claim via the North Carolina Industrial Commission Form 18 Notice of Accident to Employer and Claim of Employee, Representative or Dependent.
 Your attorney should assist you with your report.